Resources for Ordinal Regression Models

 Relaxing the PO Assumption

 Peterson and Harrell (1990) developed the partial PO model to relax the PO (equal slopes / parallelism) assumption for one or more predictors.
-See Software below for implementations.
+See Software below for implementations, and see the blog article on borrowing information across outcome levels.

 Blog Articles on Statistical Thinking